-- 1. The Motion to Table rule shall be suspended for 72 hours immediately following the announcement of the start of the discussion period by the Chair.
-Following the suspension period, any Motion to Table brought forth shall be disposed of within 2 week- days. - 2.
-The Call for a Vote rule shall be suspended and replaced with the rules in Items 5, 6 & 7 below.
+- a) The Motion to Table rule shall be suspended for 72 hours immediately following the announcement of the start of the discussion period by the Chair.
+Following the suspension period, any Motion to Table brought forth shall be disposed of within 2 weekdays. - b) The Call for a Vote rule shall be suspended and replaced with the rules in Items 5, 6 & 7 below